epi-project/brane-documentation/admins/src/installation/get-binaries.md

 Before you can begin compilation, you first have install a few extra dependencies:
 - Install [Rust](https://www.rust-lang.org)'s compiler and the associated [Cargo](https://crates.io/) package manager (the easiest is to install using [rustup](https://rustup.rs) (cross-platform))
   - If you use rustup, don't forget to logout and in again to refresh the PATH.
-- On macOS:
+- On macOS (Intel):
   - Install XCode Command-Line Tools:
     ```zsh
     # On macOS 10.9+ or higher, running any command part of the tools will prompt you to install them:
     git --version
     ```
-  - Install `pkg-config` so the Rust packages find your OpenSSL installation:
+  - Install [OpenSSL](https://www.openssl.org/), [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/) (so the Rust packages find your OpenSSL installation) and [CMake](https://cmake.org/):
     ```zsh
     # We assume you already have Homebrew (https://brew.sh/) installed
-    brew install pkg-config
+    brew install pkg-config openssl cmake
     ```
-  - To build `branelet`, also install [musl](https://www.musl-libc.org/)-toolchain:
+  - Make sure that `pkg-config` is able to find the OpenSSL installation by running:
     ```zsh
+    export PKG_CONFIG_PATH="/usr/local/opt/openssl@3/lib/pkgconfig"
+    ```
+    (Run this command every time you open a new terminal and want to compile Brane stuff.
+Alternatively, if you want it be permanent, add the command to your `~/.zshrc` file)
+  - To build `branelet`, also install cross-compilers for Linux:
+    ```zsh
     # We assume you already have Homebrew (https://brew.sh/) installed
-    brew install filosottile/musl-cross/musl-cross
+    brew install SergioBenitez/osxct/x86_64-unknown-linux-gnu

+    # Make symlinks so that Rust may find them
+    sudo ln -s /usr/local/opt/musl-cross/bin/x86_64-linux-musl-gcc /usr/local/bin/musl-gcc
+    sudo ln -s /usr/local/opt/musl-cross/bin/x86_64-linux-musl-g++ /usr/local/bin/musl-g++
     ```
-    Additionally, you also have to alter `.cargo/config.toml` and uncomment all lines:
+    Additionally, you also have to edit `.cargo/config.toml` and uncomment the top three lines:
     ```toml
     # Use the appropriate linker
     [target.x86_64-unknown-linux-musl]
     linker = "musl-gcc"
-    rustflags = [ "-C", "link-arg=-Wl,-melf_x86_64" ]
     ```
+- On macOS (Apple Silicon):
+  - Install XCode Command-Line Tools:
+    ```zsh
+    # On macOS 10.9+ or higher, running any command part of the tools will prompt you to install them:
+    git --version
+    ```
+  - Install [OpenSSL](https://www.openssl.org/), [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/) (so the Rust packages find your OpenSSL installation) and [CMake](https://cmake.org/):
+    ```zsh
+    # We assume you already have Homebrew (https://brew.sh/) installed
+    brew install pkg-config openssl cmake
+    ```
+  - Make sure that `pkg-config` is able to find the OpenSSL installation by running:
+    ```zsh
+    # Note that the path is different than from the intel macs!
+    export PKG_CONFIG_PATH="/opt/homebrew/openssl@3/lib/pkgconfig"
+    ```
+    (Run this command every time you open a new terminal and want to compile Brane stuff.
+Alternatively, if you want it be permanent, add the command to your `~/.zshrc` file)
 - On Ubuntu / Debian:
   - To build the CLI, install the build dependencies for Rust packages: [GCC](https://gcc.gnu.org/) (gcc and g++), [OpenSSL](https://www.openssl.org/) (headers only), [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/), [make](https://www.gnu.org/software/make/) and [CMake](https://cmake.org/):
     ```bash